 - The museum is a 5-10 minute walk from bus stops on St Giles and in the city centre. - Although there is a shop and café at the museum, the nearest shop, café, or cash machine away from the museum are all a few minutes' walk.

 Traffic

-- The museum is set back from a relatively busy road. - There is parking for university staff on both sides of the museum; please be aware of cars pulling in and out.
+- The museum is set back from a relatively busy road. - There is parking for university staff on the left hand side of the museum; please be aware of cars pulling in and out.